From bedside to bench: Teaching doctors to be scientists too

 Parabiosis, an experimental technique in which animals are surgically conjoined so their blood circulations intermix, was first attempted in the mid-19th century, and has since been performed in a wide range of species, including invertebrates.
 Though interest in the approach largely dropped off by the 1970s, parabiosis experienced a revival in the early 2000s in the wake of a now-classic 2005 paper in Nature by Tom Rando and colleagues at Stanford.

-In research led by Irina and Michael Conboy, the Rando lab showed that so-called heterochronic parabiosis—which exposes old mice to the blood of young ones and vice versa—significantly rejuvenated muscle in the old mice.
+In research led by Irina and Michael Conboy, now at UC Berkeley, the Rando lab showed that so-called heterochronic parabiosis—which exposes old mice to the blood of young ones and vice versa—significantly rejuvenated muscle in the old mice.
 In 2011, building on these findings, parabiosis work led by Saul Villeda in Tony Wyss-Coray’s group at Stanford found that “young blood” promoted the formation of new neurons in the brains of older mice, while blood from old mice triggered an accelerated form of aging, inhibiting neurogenesis in young mice.
+(Villeda is now at UC San Francisco.)

 By 2014, these ideas had captured the public imagination, after extensive worldwide media coverage of a Nature Medicine paper by the Wyss-Coray team which showed that young animals’ blood not only induced structural changes in the brain, but also reversed age-related performance deficits on tasks that measure learning and memory.